nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Adds a person to the task manager<br>
 Format: `add NAME [n/NOTES] [s/STATUS] [b/STARTIME] [e/ENDTIME] [p/PRIORITY] [t/TAG]...`

+> * Task can be an event
 > * Task can have notes
+> * Task can have a a status
 > * Task can have a deadline
-> * Task can have an event
-> * Task can have a a status
-> * Task can have a priority ranking from 1 - 3
+> * Task can have a priority ranking of hi, mid, low
 > * Task can have any number of tags (including 0)

 Examples: